Candidate Handbook Contents:

 Submit hard copies by USPS or Currier to:

 725 N. A1A, Suite E-108

 Jupiter, FL 33477

-When all ten certification exams are successfully completed, candidates will be asked to submit thier first year's annual certification fee.
-Upon receipt, NCBDC will issue a digital copy of the individual's personal certification mark and an 11"x17" certificate suitable for framing.
+Upon successful completion of the CPBD exam, candidates pay their first year's annual certification fee of $150.
+Upon receipt, a digital copy of the individual's certificate and certification mark will be issued, along with an 11"x17" diploma suitable for framing.
 Certification expires on the individual’s certification anniversary date.
-To recertify, individuals pay the $150 annual certification fee and must submit verification of eight continuing education credits obtained within the prior 12 month period (click on "Continuing Education" to the left to learn more about the CE Policy).
-Certified individuals are encouraged report their educational credits as they are earned to avoid as much backlog as possible.
+To re-certify, individuals pay the $150 annual certification fee and must submit verification of eight continuing education credits obtained within the prior 12 month period (click on "Continuing Education" above to learn more about the CE Policy).
+Certified individuals are encouraged to report their educational credits as they are earned to avoid as much backlog as possible.

-The NCBDC Certificate and Seal
+The NCBDC Certificate, Diploma, and Certification Mark:

-Certified individuals will receive a professional certificate suitable for framing and an electronic version of the NCBDC Certification Mark with their name and certification number displayed prominently.
-In addition, certified individuals may use the designation “CPBD” (Certified Professional Building Designer) after their name.
-For a full explanation of how to properly use the Council’s name, designations, and seal, download the AIBD Branding Guidelines.
+Certified individuals will receive a diploma certificate suitable for framing, an electronic version of their Certification Certificate and an electronic version of the CPBD Certification Mark.
+Also, certified individuals may use the designation “CPBD” or the title "Certified Professional Building Designer" after their name.
+For a full explanation of how to properly use the Council’s name, designations, and mark, download the AIBD Branding Guidelines.